 1. Tile Windows

-This new feature located on the top right corner of the screen when enabled automatically tiles the opened and newly launched windows.
+When enabled, this new feature on the screen’s top right corner automatically tiles the opened and newly launched windows.
 You can set the distance between the windows using the +/- buttons in the “Gaps” section.
 To increase productivity, you can use the keyboard shortcuts to navigate, move, and resize windows all with your keyboard.

 The better part is when you start closing the existing windows.
 It automatically resizes the other open windows to utilize the available space.
-I absolutely love this feature and is more efficient if you have a larger display.
+I love this feature; it is more efficient if you have a larger display.
 You can anytime toggle the mode to revert to floating mode.

 2. New Application Launcher

 Type Super + /, and you should see the new application launcher and switcher.
-You can start typing the name of the application you want to switch to or launch.
+Next, you can start typing the name of the application you want to switch to or launch.

 3. GNOME 3.36

-The new version of GNOME itself bought plenty of new features, primarily new lockscreen, new extensions, improved power options menu, App folders renaming, and a host of other improvements outlined in the GNOME 3.36 release notes.
+The new version of GNOME itself bought plenty of new features, primarily a new lock screen, new extensions, an improved power options menu, App folders renaming, and a host of other improvements outlined in the GNOME 3.36 release notes.
 You get all these features in the latest version of Pop_OS.

 4. Flatpak support with the Flathub

 You can see the Flathub option while viewing the application details.
-What this means to you is access to thousands of high-quality opensource apps that are housed under the Flatpak repository, where the number of quality apps is growing every day.
+What this means to you is access to thousands of high-quality open-source apps housed under the Flatpak repository, where the number of quality apps is growing every day.

 5. Hybrid Graphics

-If your computer has dedicated graphics along with an integrated one, you can now choose Hybrid Graphics mode from the Power options menu.
+If your computer has dedicated graphics and an integrated one, you can now choose Hybrid Graphics mode from the Power options menu.
 This mode lets you save battery life by using integrated graphics while launching certain apps on the dedicated GPU on a need basis.

 Switching between the modes, you will have to restart the computer.
-I understand it’s not convenient to restart the entire system just for the purpose – may be System76 can invoke the new settings by simply logging off and logging in.
-Ubuntu MATE 20.04 does it, and so I think It should be doable.
-System76 dev’s, are you listening?
+I understand it’s not convenient to restart the entire system just for the purpose – maybe System76 can invoke the new settings by simply logging off and logging in.
+Ubuntu MATE 20.04 does it, so I think It should be doable.
+System76 devs, are you listening?

 6. Default Dark theme mode

 On the eye-candy side, Pop!_OS shines brighter too.
-The Dark mode is enabled by default, but there is still the lighter variant available via the Appearance settings.
-You also see the new default desktop wallpaper, which has this rubbery texture and feel – it’s a refreshing touch to the already great looking desktop.
+The Dark mode is enabled by default, but the lighter variant is still available via the Appearance settings.
+You also see the new default desktop wallpaper, which has this rubbery texture and feel – a refreshing touch to the already great-looking desktop.

 Upgrading your existing Pop!_OS 19.10 or 18.04